tszlong/windowsserverdocs.zh-tw/WindowsServerDocs/networking/sdn/manage/Create-a-Tenant-VM.md

    #The hardcoded Ids in this section are fixed values and must not change.
    $FeatureId = "9940cd46-8b06-43bb-b9d5-93d50381fd56"

-   $vmNics = Get-VMNetworkAdapter -VMName “MyVM”
+   $vmNics = Get-VMNetworkAdapter -VMName "MyVM"

    $CurrentFeature = Get-VMSwitchExtensionPortFeature -FeatureId $FeatureId -VMNetworkAdapter $vmNic